preserving OPTS_CXX breaks application builds on different machines

 In this case, we really can't get away from capturing the compiler flags used during configuration, because other outputs of the configuration process are coupled to them - if they were to change, the configuration would no longer be valid.
 In the worst case, we could end up with code that's silently compiled in a way that will crash obscurely at runtime.

-#4 Updated by Jim Phillips 12 days ago
+#4 Updated by Jim Phillips about 2 years ago

 My automated builds use the same (old, picky) environment for Charm++ and NAMD.
 The problem arises when people try to do build on their newer desktops using the same Charm++ library.
 The work-around is to build two copies of Charm++ on different machines until we ditch the old build OS.

-#5 Updated by Phil Miller 12 days ago
+#5 Updated by Phil Miller about 2 years ago

 I don't think there's anywhere that we 'support' building applications in one environment against a build of Charm++ compiled in a different environment.
 We already make no ABI compatibility guarantees anyway - this is just asking for trouble.